ceccon-t/snakejs/README.md

 ## How to run locally

+### With Docker

+Make sure you have Docker installed.

+From your terminal, run `docker run -p <PORT>:80 ceccont/snakejs:1.0.0` .
+The app will then be accessible by visiting `localhost:PORT` with a browser while the container is running.
+For instance, running `docker run -p 8080:80 ceccont/snakejs:1.0.0` will make the app accessible at `localhost:8080`.

+### With npm

 Make sure you have npm installed.

 As an initial one-time step, clone the repository to a folder in your computer, navigate to this folder with the terminal and run `npm install`.
 This will install all the dependencies the project uses.

 Afterwards, just run `npm start` on a terminal while in the project's main folder.
 The application will be accessible by opening your browser and navigating to `http://localhost:8080/`.

+### With any web server

-Alternatively, you can just start any web server of your choosing while using the `snakejs` folder as the root and the application will be available by navigating to the server's configured host and port.
+Alternatively, you can just start any web server of your choosing while using the `snakejs` folder of this repository as the root and the application will be available by navigating to the server's configured host and port.
 Since the code uses only vanilla HTML, CSS and JavaScript, no build step is required.

 ## How to run automated tests

-First make sure you have installed the dependencies (check section "How to run locally" above).
+First make sure you have installed the dependencies (check section "How to run locally -> With npm" above).

 Then at any time run `npm test` on a terminal while in the project's main folder.